rahultoppur/CUDA/module_4_images/filters/README.md

 * Look the the `ppm.h` file for helpful functions to interact with PPM images.
 * The questions you answered above will help you!

 Some starter code has been provided.
 For each different filter operation below, write a new kernel call.
-In each scenario, load `safari.ppm` as your image.
-Save each altered image into this directory, with the given filename.
+In each task, load `safari.ppm` as your image.
+Save each altered image into this directory with the given filename.

 To keep things simple, launch `P` blocks, each with a single thread (where `P` is the total number values you need to keep track of for the image).